 Councilor Dwyer suggested an explanation be provided for the viewing audience.
-Vice Chairman Mahon explained the Conservation Commission, Planning Board, and Zoning Board of Adjustment are termed quasi-judicial as they have authority, by Statute, to deal with certain issues and by the fact, once appointed, the Council has very little say or control over how they operate as long as they stay within the

-5 confines of their charge under State Statute.
-Because of the impact their actions have on residents and

-6 property owners, it is believed important for applicants to those positions be interviewed.

-7 MOTION CARRIED 6-0-0
+Vice Chairman Mahon explained the Conservation Commission, Planning Board, and Zoning Board of Adjustment are termed quasi-judicial as they have authority, by Statute, to deal with certain issues and by the fact, once appointed, the Council has very little say or control over how they operate as long as they stay within the confines of their charge under State Statute.
+Because of the impact their actions have on residents and property owners, it is believed important for applicants to those positions be interviewed.
+MOTION CARRIED 6-0-0

-- 4. Request for Trust Expenditure for Milfoil Control at Naticook Lake - 10 Submitted by Community Development Assistant Planner Donna Pohli - 11 To ask the Town Council to accept and authorize the expenditure of up to \$5,400 for milfoil control - 12 via Diver Assisted Suction Harvesting at Naticook Lake and to ask that it be expended from the - 13 Milfoil Expendable Trust Fund. - 14 - 15 Timothy Thompson, Director, Community Development, spoke of coming before the Council at its - 16 March 27, 2014 meeting along with Donna Pohli, Assistant Planner, Community Development, and - 17 Amy Smagula, Limnologist/Exotic Species Program Coordinator, NHDES, to go through the process of - 18 gaining approval for the State grants for Milfoil control on both Horseshoe Pond and Naticook Lake.
-As - 19 part of that process, sufficient funds for all of the associated work was not available in the Naticook - 20 Lake Fund for the fiscal year that just completed. - 21 - 22 Following the adoption and support of the voters in April of the Milfoil Trust Fund, monies are now - available from that to apply to the diver assisted harvesting on Naticook Lake.
-The request before the - 24 Council was to authorize the expenditure from the Milfoil Trust Fund for that work. - 25 - 26 MOTION made by Councilor Mahon and seconded by Councilor Boyd to accept and authorize - the expenditure of up to \$5,400 for Diver Assisted Suction Harvesting to take place this summer at Naticook Lake from the Milfoil Expendable Trust Fund, and furthermore authorize the Town - 20 Manager or her designee to execute any documents which may be necessary for these contracts - 29 Manager or her designee to execute any documents which may be necessary for these contracts 30 with AB Aquatics, Inc. - 30 31
+4. Request for Trust Expenditure for Milfoil Control at Naticook Lake

+Submitted by Community Development Assistant Planner Donna Pohli To ask the Town Council to accept and authorize the expenditure of up to \$5,400 for milfoil control via Diver Assisted Suction Harvesting at Naticook Lake and to ask that it be expended from the Milfoil Expendable Trust Fund.

+Timothy Thompson, Director, Community Development, spoke of coming before the Council at its March 27, 2014 meeting along with Donna Pohli, Assistant Planner, Community Development, and Amy Smagula, Limnologist/Exotic Species Program Coordinator, NHDES, to go through the process of gaining approval for the State grants for Milfoil control on both Horseshoe Pond and Naticook Lake.
+As part of that process, sufficient funds for all of the associated work was not available in the Naticook Lake Fund for the fiscal year that just completed.

+Following the adoption and support of the voters in April of the Milfoil Trust Fund, monies are now available from that to apply to the diver assisted harvesting on Naticook Lake.
+The request before the Council was to authorize the expenditure from the Milfoil Trust Fund for that work.

+MOTION made by Councilor Mahon and seconded by Councilor Boyd to accept and authorize the expenditure of up to \$5,400 for Diver Assisted Suction Harvesting to take place this summer at Naticook Lake from the Milfoil Expendable Trust Fund, and furthermore authorize the Town Manager or her designee to execute any documents which may be necessary for these contracts with AB Aquatics, Inc.

-32 ON THE QUESTION
+ON THE QUESTION

-- Councilor Dwyer commented he does not believe a public meeting has been conducted since the 4th of July when the boat ramp was temporarily closed.
-He requested Director Thompson notify the public of - 36 what occurred and provide the Council and viewing audience with an update. - 37 - 38 Director Thompson responded the residents that are part of the Naticook Lake Association had - discovered additional Milfoil blooms within the lake and notified the Town and the New Hampshire - 40 Department of Environmental Services (NHDES).
-As a result the Finance Director, acting in the - 41 absence of the Town Manager, authorized the closure of the boat ramp to minimize any exasperation of - 42 that by boats entering, chopping up the Milfoil, and creating new blooms.
-The divers have been out to - 43 perform the work of suction harvesting.
-From all accounts they were very successful and were able to - 44 get all of the areas marked out by those who have been very diligent and extraordinarily helpful to the - 45 Town in doing the monitoring of the lake. - 46 - 47 Councilor Dwyer noted the Milfoil was discovered in the vicinity of the boat launch itself, which is why - the launch was closed.
+Councilor Dwyer commented he does not believe a public meeting has been conducted since the 4th of July when the boat ramp was temporarily closed.
+He requested Director Thompson notify the public of what occurred and provide the Council and viewing audience with an update.

+Director Thompson responded the residents that are part of the Naticook Lake Association had discovered additional Milfoil blooms within the lake and notified the Town and the New Hampshire Department of Environmental Services (NHDES).
+As a result the Finance Director, acting in the absence of the Town Manager, authorized the closure of the boat ramp to minimize any exasperation as a result of boats entering, chopping up the Milfoil, and creating new blooms.
+The divers have been out to perform the work of suction harvesting.
+From all accounts they were very successful and were able to get all of the areas marked out by those who have been very diligent and extraordinarily helpful to the Town in doing the monitoring of the lake.

+Councilor Dwyer noted the Milfoil was discovered in the vicinity of the boat launch itself, which is why the launch was closed.
 The infestation had re-occurred in the worst possible spot.
 The boat launch has been re-opened.

-1 MOTION CARRIED 6-0-0
+MOTION CARRIED 6-0-0